werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 The pipeline to deploy to production can be run on any commit to the pull request.
 The pipeline is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button or an API call.

 Rollback options:
- - By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in Gitlab CI, the "rollback" button performs precisely these steps).
+ - By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 ### Automatically deploy to staging from master